-23.1 Emergencies:
+30. 1 Illness Procedure:

 - a.
 In case of emergencies, students must contact the respective Dean of Men/Dean of Women immediately. - b.
 Students needing medical attention from a doctor must inform the respective Dean of Men/Dean of Women before and after the visit. - c.
 Students who take medication regularly must inform the respective Dean about the medication.
-All prescription medications must be stored in a secure, locked container.
+All prescription medications must be stored in a secure, locked container. - d.
+Students must inform the respective Dean concerning personal medical conditions important to the student's well being and care.
+The Dean may request for the student to verify the information in writing, especially as it relates to procedures of special care.